piemar/claim-management-genai-vector-search/README.md

 ```

 ### Create Atlas Search Index
-Create Atlas Search index, on database starwars and collection characters using the JSON config and lappy below config
+Create Atlas Search index, on database insurance_company and collection images using the JSON config and lappy below config
 ```json
 {
     "mappings": {